SamuelEarl/fanny-pack-ui-old/src/routes/components/label.svelte.md

 NOTES:
-* Mention the `<Tooltip>` component along with the default tooltip icon that can be changed in the `fpcl-theme.ts` file.
+* Mention the `<Tooltip>` component along with the default tooltip icon that can be changed in the `fpui-theme.ts` file.